edson-wu/edson-wu.github.io/_pages/about.md

 **I will be on the job market during the 2024-2025 academic year.**

-My research interests are in macroeconomics and monetary economics.
+My research agenda centers on macroeconomics and monetary economics, with a particular focus on how expectations formation by different agents shapes the transmission of economic shocks to the aggregate economy.

 # Working Papers
 "[Rationally Inattentive Seller: The Geographic Dispersion of U.S. Retail Chains and its Aggregate Implications](https://edson-wu.github.io/files/RI-multi-region.pdf)" (Job Market Paper)